surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 ### Right Mindfulness

-* Aware of the mind at the present moment - not dwelling onfuture or past moments.
+* Aware of the mind at the present moment - not dwelling on future or past moments.
 * To develop awareness of mind, you should not allow the mind to be lost in daydreams, anticipation, indulgences, worry, or dwell in other discontent feelings.

 ### Right Concentration